 The IB programme epitomises the holistic approach to education for which Warminster School is well known.
 Our pupils from overseas add an authentic 'international' dimension to lessons.
-A typical cohort opting for the IB will include a number of students from the UK, many from Europe (Germany, Italy and Russia) and others from further afield (Thailand and the USA).
+A typical cohort opting for the IB will include a number of pupils from the UK, many from Europe (Germany, Italy and Russia) and others from further afield (Thailand and the USA).
 Cultural understanding and global awareness are key to the IB, and are particularly well suited to the values of the School as a whole.

-The Groups (see prospectus for current subject groups and availability)
+The Groups (see prospectus for current subject groups and availability) are:

 - Group 1 Studies in Language and Literature.
 These studies can be in your native language or in English.